wlamnorman/housing-pricer/README.md

 * Functions to process the scraped data can be found in `housing_pricer/data_processing/data_processing_utils.py` and an example of how to load and process the data is found in `housing_pricer/data_processing/data_processing_lab.ipynb`.

 ## Data access
 * The data can only be accessed via google drive which requires permission.
+The data from google drive should be put in `/housing_pricer/scraping/data_storage`

 ## For developers
 This projects uses